jwoehr/PigIron/pigiron/README.txt

               + piggen                           ... autogenerates Java for VSMAPI parms and funcs
               + javadoc/                         ... the Javadocs for PigIron
               + nbproject/                       ... build scripts and properties NetBeans style
-              + script/                          ... scripts primarily in Open ObjectRexx to test PigIron
+              + script/                          ... scripts Open ObjectRexx to test PigIron
               + src/                             ... the Java source code

 You can start at the root of all documentation by opening doc/index.html in